Neighbours: The Finale

 There were post-production challenges, following Network 10's decision to broadcast the finale in a ninety-minute format.
 Episode 8901 was edited into the original sixty minute version, with the extended run-time allowing for extended dialogue and an extra cameo from Stephanie McIntosh as Sky Mangel.
 These were not featured in the British broadcast, where episode 8901 was broadcast earlier on the same day as the final hour, which was broadcast in a primetime slot.
 Herbison later revealed that there were more than fifteen minutes of footage cut from the episode.
 The episode featured more commercial music than any episode had done previously.
 One of the episode's most prominent features was a monologue performed by Jackie Woodburne as Susan Kennedy, which forms the final scenes of the show.
 Herbison wanted Woodburne to have the opportunity to have a final "performance of a lifetime" in Neighbours.
 Woodburne reads Susan's entry into the Ramsay Street history book as the character reminisces and walks around a party held on Ramsay Street.
 Many television critics and fans praised the scene for its sentimental and emotional value.

 There was considerable hype and anticipation from the media in the build-up to the finale, and the episodes attracted much praise from television critics.
 It was a television event that garnered many positive cast and celebrity responses, although three former cast members were disgruntled and criticised the episodes.
 Ratings for the finale were high; in Australia the episode was watched by 1.382 million viewers and gave Network 10 its biggest audience of the year.
 In the United Kingdom the Broadcasters' Audience Research Board reported that 4.02 million viewers watched the finale, with the addition of recordings and catch-up services.
-The success of the finale led to Amazon Freevee commencing discussions with the show's production company to revive the series, with its return announced in November 2022.
+In the wake of the finale's success, Amazon Freevee finalised an agreement with the show's production company to revive the series, with its return announced in November 2022.